priteshgudge/RoboND-DeepLearning-Project/docs/WRITEUP.md

 ### Deep Learning Follow Me Project

+All the submission related files have been put in the submission_files folder in the root directory of the github repo.

 ## Introduction
 The project was aimed at implementing a Drone Simulation to follow a moving entity in an environment with multiple distractions.
 A fully convolutional neural network with multiple hidden layers was used to used to accomplish this.

 ## Data Collection
 Data collection was performed by using the simulator.
 Specifically, two cases were covered.